 Selecting a Computing Major

 Undergraduate students can choose from Business Informatics or Computer Science.
+Here is a very broad differentiation:

 There is high demand for graduates in all of our majors.
 And all are generally associated with fairly high salaries.